f-me/carma-public/carma-nominatim-mediator/README.md

 - If cache file exists it will be loaded when app starts;

-- From time to time it runs GC check which removed outdates cached responses (how long single cached response lives is specified in `app.cfg` config).
+- From time to time it runs GC check which removes outdated cached responses (how long single cached response lives is specified in `app.cfg` config).

 ## TODO

-- Return cached response immediately notwithstanding if new requests is processing.
-Currently if new requests is processing requests for cached response will wait until it finishes.
+- Return cached response immediately notwithstanding if new request is processing.
+Currently if new request is processing request for cached response will wait until actual request to Nominatim finishes.